devak23/literature-english/Mark Forsyth/The Etymologicon/README.md

 - Back in 27 BC the Roman general Marcus Agrippa built a big temple on the edge of Rome and, in a fit of indecision, decided to dedicate it to all the gods at once.
 Six hundred years later the building was still standing and the Pope decided to turn it into a Christian church dedicated to St Mary and the Martyrs.
 Fourteen hundred years after that it’s still standing and still has its original roof.
 Technically it’s now called the Church of Saint Mary, but the tourists still call it the Pantheon, or All the Gods.
 - The exact opposite of the Pantheon is Pandemonium, the place of all the demons.
 - These days pandemonium is just a word we use to mean that everything is a bit chaotic, but originally it was a particular palace in Hell. (one of the hundreds of English words invented by John Milton).

+---
+27-Dec-2024
+## 07: Miltonic Meanders
+- _Pardise Lost_ is about Adam and Eve which don't appear till the second chapter.
+It is about the fall of the Satan from heaven and fall of the humanity from the Garden of Eden into the land of Nod and is generally speaking downhill poem.
+- In Milton’s poem, when Satan is thrown out of Heaven and into Hell, the first thing he decides to do is to get a roof over his head.
+So he summons all the other fallen angels and gets them to build a huge and hideous palace.
+And just as the Pantheon is the temple of All the Gods, so Satan decides to name his new pied-à-terre _All the Demons_ OR _Pandemonium_, and that’s how the word was invented.
+- impassive, obtrusive, jubilant, loquacious, unconvincing, Satanic, persona, fragrance, beleaguered, sensuous, undesirable, disregard, damp, criticise, irresponsible, lovelorn, exhilarating, sectarian, unaccountable, incidental and cooking are all Milton's words.
+- When it came to inventive wording, Milton actually invented the word _wording_.
+- Awe-struck, terrific, stunning is again Milton
+- And, because he was a Puritan, he invented words for all the fun things of which he disapproved like: debauchery, depravity, extravagance, enjoyable
+- One man’s abomination is another’s good idea.
+This is the law of unintended consequences. _Unintended_ was Milton again.
+- Etymologicon the title of this book is again Milton's invention
+- Whether you’re _all ears_ or obliviously _tripping the light fantastic_, you’re still quoting Milton.
+- When a tennis player has an _advantage_, that’s Milton’s too, or at least he invented advantage in its sporting sense.
+When _all Hell breaks loose_, that’s Paradise Lost, because when Satan escapes from Hell a curious angel asks him:\
+  **_Wherefore with thee\
+  Came not all Hell broke loose?_**\
+  which is again Milton's creation
+- Indeed, if there were any justice in pop music John Milton would be raking in the royalties from Jeff Beck’s ‘Hi Ho Silver Lining’, because Milton invented silver linings:\
+ **_Was I deceived or did a sable cloud\
+  Turn forth her silver lining on the night?_**

+### Idioms, Phrases and Proverbs:
+1. **tripping the light fantastic**: to perform a series of usually rhythmic bodily movements to music, dance (in particular ballroom dancing)

+### Vocabulary
+1. **pomavorous**: apple eating
+2. **pied-à-terre**: a small flat, house, or room kept for occasional use.
+3. **pièce de résistance**: The most important or remarkable feature (creatively speaking)
+4. **impassive**: not feeling or showing emotion.
+5. **jubilant**: feeling or expressing great happiness and triumph.
+6. **loquacious**: tending to talk a great deal; talkative.
+7. **beleaguered**: in a very difficult situation.
+8. **lovelorn**: unhappy because of unrequited love. unrequited means (of a feeling, especially love) not returned.
+9. **debauchery**: excessive indulgence in sex, alcohol, or drugs.
+10. **depravity**: moral corruption; wickedness.